bgmerrell/vkerndev/README.md

 # TODO

 * Better document usage on host distros other than Arch
-* Kernel modules haven't been used or tested for this environment.
-How do we best support them?
+* How to best support and automate using kernel modules?
 Maybe something like virtme?
-Need to document behavior.
 * Consider using qcow2 (overlay?) and utilizing snapshots